Central and North America, parts of Asia and south eastern Europe

 In addition to pruning back flowered stems, you should also cut back around one in three of the old stems.
 These should be cut back to a few inches above the ground.
 This hard pruning will encourage new basal growths which will provide an excellent framework for future year’s growth.
 By doing this you will keep your shrub looking fresh and vibrant and not end up with a straggly overgrown shrub.

-Philadelphus can easily be propagated by softwood cuttings in spring.
+Philadelphus can easily be propagated by softwood cuttings.

 Prepare a four-inch pot for each or your cuttings.
 Fill the pots to half an inch from the top with potting compost and make a slim hole with a pencil or stick.